mwittig/pimatic-denon-avr/README.md

 ### DenonAvrPowerSwitch

 The Power Switch can be used to switch the AVR on or off (standby) mode.
-Depending on your AVR configuration you may not be able to switch it on.
+Depending on your AVR configuration you may not be able to switch it on again.
 See the AVR manual for details.

     {
           "id": "avr-2",